-We have a separately-designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended.
+We have a separately-designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee's main function is to oversee our accounting and financial reporting processes, internal system of control, independent registered public accounting firm relationships and the audits of our financial statements.
-The Audit Committee consists of directors Denner, Norton and Rosenman, none of whom is an employee of the Company and each of whom is independent within the meaning of Rule 5605 of the NASDAQ listing rules and the independence requirements of Rule 10A-3 of the Exchange Act, in each case as currently in effect.
+The Audit Committee consists of directors Norton, Rosenman and Shaw, none of whom is an employee of the Company and each of whom is independent within the meaning of Rule 5605 of the NASDAQ listing rules and the independence requirements of Rule 10A-3 of the Exchange Act, in each case as currently in effect.
 The Board has determined that Mr. Rosenman is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K. Mr. Rosenman serves as Chairman of the Audit Committee.